matjon/em3371-controller/Documentation/reverse_engineering.md

 ### Timezone

-Byte 0x00 of payload of functiono 0x80 contains the desired device timezone.
+Byte 0x00 of payload of function 0x80 contains the desired device timezone.

 It is possible to set the timezone manually by pressing the SET button on the back of the device for several seconds, then pressing it once.
 Then use the